Dutch publisher pulls disputed Anne Frank book | DW | 23.03.2022

 To date, there have been many theories trying to explain a Nazi raid in August 1944 that uncovered the Franks' secret hiding place in an annex to an Amsterdam canal-side house.
 The family hid there for two years before they were deported to concentration camps.

 Anne and her sister Margot were sent to Bergen Belsen, where Anne died when she was only 15.
-Only her father, Otto Frank, survived the Holocaust, publishing her diary after WWII.
+Only her father, Otto Frank, survived the Holocaust.
+He published her diary after WWII.

 Edited by: Elizabeth Grenier